Neutrino Charge Radii from COHERENT Elastic Neutrino-Nucleus Scattering: Fit of the time-dependent COHERENT data

 where $i$ is the index of the energy bins, $j$ is the index of the time bins, $N_{ij}^{\text{th}}$ are the theoretical predictions that depend on the neutrino charge radii, $N_{ij}^{\text{C}}$ are the coincidence (C) data, which contain signal and background events, $B_{ij}$ are the estimated neutron-induced backgrounds, $N_{ij}^{\text{bck}}$ are the estimated backgrounds obtained from the anti-coincidence (AC) data, $\sigma_{\alpha} = 0.28$ is the systematic uncertainty of the signal rate, $\sigma_{\beta} = 0.25$ is the systematic uncertainty of the neutron-induced background rate, and $\sigma_{\gamma} = 0.05$ is the systematic uncertainty of the background estimated from the AC data \cite{Akimov:2017ade,Akimov:2018vzs}.

 Table~\ref{tab:fit} and Fig.~\ref{fig:sft} show the results of the fit of the time-dependent COHERENT data with fixed and free $R_{n}$ and without and with the neutrino transition charge radii.
-Comparing these results with the corresponding allowed intervals in Tab.~\ref{tab:fit} and the corresponding allowed regions in Fig.~\ref{fig:dim} obtained from the fit of the time-integrated COHERENT data, one can see that, as expected, the time information allows us to obtain better constraints on the neutrino charge radii, especially $\langle{r}_{\nu_{\mu}}^2\rangle$.
-This is due to the difference of the prompt time distribution of $\nu_{\mu}$'s and the delayed time distribution of $\bar\nu_{\mu}$'s shown in Fig.~\ref{fig:timpdf}, that severely constrains $\langle{r}_{\nu_{\mu}}^2\rangle$ through the relation (\ref{antinu}).
-Therefore, the limits that we obtained $\langle{r}_{\nu_{\mu}}^2\rangle$ are comparable with those obtained in the BNL-E734~\cite{Ahrens:1990fp} and CHARM-II~\cite{Vilain:1994hm} experiments (see Tab.~\ref{tab:limits}).
+Comparing these results with the corresponding allowed intervals in Tab.~\ref{tab:fit} and the corresponding allowed regions in Fig.~\ref{fig:dim} obtained from the fit of the time-integrated COHERENT data, one can see that, as expected, the time information allows us to obtain better constraints on the neutrino charge radii.

 The lower bound that we have obtained on $\langle{r}_{\nu_{e}}^2\rangle$ is about one order of magnitude less stringent than the experimental lower bounds in Tab.~\ref{tab:limits}, but the upper bound is comparable and confirms the results of those experiments.